premchander-revature/interviewquestions/Reviewed_Files/AWS.md

 <blockquote>

-- S3 is a storage service in aws that allows you to store the vast amount of data
+- S3 is a storage service in aws that allows you to store the vast amount of data.

 </blockquote>